dysrakescence/Soulith/README.md

 # Blueprint for creating an object
 'Person:

-	# Fields with no default value must be type annotated
+	# Fields must be type annotated
-	.age; int
+	int age

-	# Fields with default value don't need type annotation
-	.name = "anon"
+	str name

 	# Static fields, these values stay with blueprints
-	# and are not initialized with new objects.
+	# and are not initialized with new instances.
 	# They can't be type annotated and must have a default
 	# value or else it would be treated as an enum.
 	'core = "heart"
 	'Tall
 	'Short

-	.height = Short
+	Person.* height
+	# equivalent to `Person.{Tall, Short}`

 'joe = Person(42)
 joe.name = "Joe"